sarthaksadh01/devjam/README.md

 6. **Reminder system**

-_For remider system we have used linux Cron job which wakes the server at exactly 6 pm every day_
+_For reminder system we have used linux Cron job which wakes the server at exactly 6 pm every day_

 ```javascript
 // every day 6 pm